-Contrast the Fragile Speedster, which sacrifices defense for speed.
+Contrast the Fragile Speedster, which sacrifices toughness for speed.
 Shed Armor, Gain Speed can cause a Mighty Glacier to turn into a Fragile Speedster.
 Contrast the Lightning Bruiser, who is strong, fast and tough.
-Compare and contrast the Stone Wall, who sacrifices offense (as opposed to speed) for defense.
 See Glacier Waif for when a Mighty Glacier is of average or below-average size.

 See also: Necessary Drawback, PVP Balanced, and Character Roster Global Warming, which they are frequent victims of because it appears to be harder to be "creative" with big-and-slow characters.
 Heavily Armored Mooks tend to be this when they're not Stone Walls.